Support That Helps You Feel Safe Again

 How Therapy Can Help with Panic Attacks

-Through panic attack therapy, you’ll learn practical tools to:
+Through panic attack therapy, you can learn to:

-• Challenge unhelpful or catastrophic thoughts such as “I’m going to faint” or “Something terrible is happening”, replacing them with more balanced and reassuring perspectives.
+- Challenge catastrophic thoughts such as “I’m going to faint” or “Something terrible is happening”.

-• Gradually face situations you may have been avoiding, rebuilding confidence and freedom in everyday life.
+- Gradually face situations you may have been avoiding.

 Online Therapy for Panic Attacks

-Whether panic attacks are a recent experience or something you’ve lived with for years, therapy can help you feel more in control and less fearful of your own body and mind.
+Therapy can help you step out of this pattern.
+Whether panic attacks are a recent experience or something you have lived with for years, support can help you feel safer in your body, more confident in your responses, and less controlled by fear.

 Take the first step today.
 Book a free 15-minute consultation to see how I can help.